SPA: Efficient User-Preference Alignment against Uncertainty in Medical Image Segmentation: Conclusion

 \section{Conclusion}

-In this work, we introduce SPA, a novel segmentation framework that efficiently adapts to diverse user preferences with minimal human effort.
-By offering clinicians multi-choice options based on image uncertainties at interactions, SPA reduces clinician workload and ensures preference-specific predictions.
-The proposed preference distribution allows the model to dynamically adapt to clinician feedback during inference, accelerating convergence and enhancing interaction efficiency.
-Extensive experiments show that SPA outperforms deterministic, uncertainty-aware, and interactive SOTA models, demonstrating strong adaptability across various clinical contexts while requiring significantly less time and effort.
-These results highlight SPA's potential to improve clinical workflows in real-world medical applications.
+In this work, we introduce SPA, a novel segmentation framework that efficiently adapts to user preferences with minimal human effort.
+By offering users multi-choice options based on image uncertainties at interactions, SPA reduces user workload and ensures preference-specific predictions.
+The proposed preference distribution allows the model to dynamically adapt to user feedback during inference, accelerating convergence and enhancing interaction efficiency.
+Reported experiments show that SPA outperforms deterministic, uncertainty-aware, and interactive SOTA models, demonstrating strong adaptability in different clinical contexts while requiring significantly less time and effort.
+These results highlight SPA's potential to contribute to improving clinical workflows in real-world medical applications.